Chatikona: Tourist attraction

-The temple of Lord Shiva (Pataleswar) with a waterfall beside, is a picnic spot and a place of tourist attraction of Rayagada district.
+The temple of Lord Shiva (Pataleswar) with a waterfall beside it is a picnic spot and a place of tourist attraction of in the Rayagada district.
 Besides, there is a tribal museum of Dongaria Kondha culture organized by D.K.D.A.CHATIKONA.

-An Oriya film namely "Jianta Bhoota" produced in the year 2011 by Akhaya Kumar Parija and directed by Prasanta Nanda which is based on the lives of Dongaria Kondha of this area won National Film Awards under National Film Award for Best Non-Feature Environment/Conservation/Preservation Film category.
+An Oriya film namely Jianta Bhoota produced in 2011 by Akhaya Kumar Parija and directed by Prasanta Nanda which is based on the lives of Dongaria Kondha of this area won National Film Awards under National Film Award for Best Non-Feature Environment/Conservation/Preservation Film category.

-Other tourist attractions around the place is the Maa Markama Temple, Laxminarayana Temple at Therubali and the Shiva temple at Paikapada, Rayagada.
-The weekly Wednesday market at Chatikona is also worth seeing.
-Here highly ornamented Dongaria Kondha and Desia Kondha villages of Niyamagiri area bring their produce to sell.
+Other tourist attractions in the area include the Maa Markama Temple, Laxminarayana Temple at Therubali and the Shiva temple at Paikapada, Rayagada.
+The weekly Wednesday market at Chatikona is also notable, where Dongaria Kondha and Desia Kondha villagers from the Niyamagiri area bring their produce to sell.